jeffwmair/baby-logs/README.md

 I'm using vagrant, so you just need to run `vagrant up`, which use make use of a bootstrap script to configure the dependencies.

-Once the vagrant machine is up, login with `vagrant ssh`, switch to the vagrant-sync'd directory `/vagrant`, and run the installation (next section).
+Once the vagrant machine is up, login with `vagrant ssh` (or `ssh vagrant@localhost -p 2222`), switch to the vagrant-sync'd directory `/vagrant`, and run the installation (next section).

 ### Install the application